AdobeDocs/experience-manager-64.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

 noindex: true
 ---

-# Configure the Rich Text Editor plug-ins{#configure-the-rich-text-editor-plug-ins}
+# Configure the Rich Text Editor plug-ins {#configure-the-rich-text-editor-plug-ins}

 RTE functionalities are made available via a series of plug-ins, each with features property.
 You can configure the features property to enable or disable, one or more RTE features.
 This article describes how to specifically configure the RTE plug-ins.